How to Grow Great Cucumbers in Alberta

 Well, read on and I’ll share where to grow cucumbers, when the best time is to plant cucumbers, and how to water & fertilize cucumbers to maximize their production.

-History of Cucumbers
+The History of Cucumbers

-Cucumbers are a member of the Cucurbitaceae family and they share family ties with watermelon, pumpkin, squash, and muskmelon.
-Cucumbers are native to India and have been cultivated as a food for over 3000 years.
-They are spoken of in the Bible and in Greek and Roman literature.
+Cucumbers are native to India and have been cultivated as a food for over 3000 years and they are spoken of in the Bible and in Greek and Roman literature.

 Cucumbers migrated to Europe with the explorers of the 15th century and Christopher Columbus is given the credit for taking them to the New World of North America.
-From there the breeding began to make this originally bitter fruit to a sweeter, more palatable table item.

 Understanding the Cucumber